 Best Sydney suburbs for trendy alternative vibe?

-If you’re looking for a place to live in Sydney which is more on the trendy side, we recommend Newtown and Marrickville.
+If you’re looking for a place to live in Sydney which is more on the trendy side, we recommend the West Sydney suburbs of Newtown and Marrickville.
 Think of these areas to be a bit like the East End of London, such as Shoreditch or Dalston.

 Best affordable Sydney suburbs to live in close to the city?